 Annual award amount: Varies based on eligibility

-Student Employment: Student Employment can assist students in locating employment either on or off campus.
+Student Employment: Student Employment can assist you in locating employment either on or off campus.
 Please visit the Career Services website for step-by-step instructions on how to apply for student employment opportunities.

 America Reads/America Counts Program: This program is funded by Federal Work-Study funds and was designed to promote literacy and math competency for children.
 Participants in the program work as reading and/or math tutors in various off-campus sites.
 Participants are paid and must show eligibility for financial aid.
 For more information, contact Student Employment at firstname.lastname@example.org or call (567) 661-7715 to inquire about eligibility.